mauricelanghinrichs/memocell/docs/theory.rst

     :scale: 16 %

-Next to the direct description of the waiting times as done above, a second equivalent description of the transition process can be given via the master equation (or Kolmogorov forward (and backward) equation).
-This is possible because the process is Markovian (exponential waiting times) on the level of the hidden states.
+Next to the direct description of the waiting times as done above, a second equivalent description is obtained via the master equation characterising the Markov process on the level of the (hidden) states [the master equation is also known as Kolmogorov forward (and backward) equation; sometimes in slightly different notation].

 For the :math:`n=3` example, a single cell is either in one of the three "green" states :math:`w_1=(1,0,0,0)`, :math:`w_2=(0,1,0,0)`,